2021 Portsmouth City Council election

 Elections to Portsmouth City Council took place on Thursday 6 May 2021, alongside other local elections across the country.

 The seats contested in this election were last contested in 2016.
 The election was originally due to take place on 7 May 2020, but was postponed due to the COVID-19 pandemic.
-One seat from each ward will be up for election.
+One seat from each ward was up for election.